Saturday, August 5, 2023

 Mellow Mushroom Franklin, TN

-I took hubby's phone and called mine.
+I took Hubby's phone and called mine.
 The manager at Mellow Mushroom answered.
-I told him who I was and we were on our way back to get my phone.
+I told him who I was, and we were returning to get my phone.

 I thanked them for finding it and putting it in a safe place.